 Let us work toward an America characterized by the vision set forth by the founding generation: “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.”

-A United Methodist pastor and Duke University graduate, Williams is currently pursuing his Doctoral of Ministry degree at Duke University and is an accomplished Christian composer, guitarist, singer and fine art photographer.
+A United Methodist pastor currently pursuing his Doctoral of Ministry degree at Duke University.
+He also is an accomplished Christian composer, guitarist and singer.